Nina at the Village Gate

-Nina Simone at the Village Gate is an album by singer / pianist / songwriter Nina Simone.
+Nina Simone at the Village Gate is a live album by singer Nina Simone.
 Released in early 1962, it was her third live album for Colpix (and sixth album overall).
 The album was recorded at The Village Gate, a nightclub in Greenwich Village, New York in late March 1961, nearly a year before it saw release.
+The recording was made by Richard Alderson, who at the time was the sound engineer at the Village Gate.
 The original release featured eight of the twelve songs performed at the gig.
 In 2005, an extended version of the album was released with the four remaining tracks.

 Background

 It is particularly notable for the number of folk songs and African related songs on the album early in Simone's career.
 Richard Pryor had one of his first nights as a comedian opening for her.